HOW TO SPEND LESS TIME CLEANING

 Housework doesn’t have to be complicated or use up your precious time and energy.
-Here are some simple ways to spend less time cleaning and minimalist cleaning routines to keep your home clean without you spending ages cleaning it!
+Here are some simple tips on how to spend less time cleaning and minimalist cleaning routines to keep your home clean without you spending ages cleaning it!

 SIMPLIFYING TO CREATE MORE TIME AND SPACE